Papal Patronage of San Cosimato

 Description

-In the middle of the 15th century, each of these Roman Franciscan convents were reformed and re-staffed with nuns from Observant Clarissan convents in Perugia and expanded from 12 nuns to 70 nuns between 1451 and 1521.
-It was common for nuns to move from convent to convent when personnel was needed.
+In the middle of the 15th century, each of the Roman Franciscan convents (San Cosimato, San Lorenzo in Panisperna, and San Silvestro in Capite) were reformed and re-staffed with nuns from Observant Clarissan convents in Perugia.
+They also expanded from 12 to 70 nuns between 1451 and 1521.
+It was common for nuns to move from convent to convent when personnel were needed.

-Regarding patronage and the activities within San Cosimato, Lowe’s main source is a chronicle written in the late 16th century by a nun named Suor Orsola Formicini.
-Formicini, as a chronicler, also served as a historian and looked to past chronicles in her writing.
-Lowe notes that convent chronicles were uncommon enough to be considered precious but common enough to comprise a genre of writing.
-From Formicini and other primary sources like papal and convent transactional records we can get a sense of how papal patronage looked in the 15th and 16th centuries.
+Regarding patronage and the activities within San Cosimato, the main source is a chronicle written in the late 16th century by a nun named Suor Orsola Formicini.
+Formicini was a chronicler and historian who looked to past chronicles in her writing.
+Convent chronicles were uncommon enough to be considered precious but common enough to comprise a genre of writing.
+From Formicini and other primary sources like papal and convent transactional records, we can get a sense of how papal patronage looked in the 15th and 16th centuries.

-In 1439 Pope Eugenius IV issued a bull that brought all Clarissan convents under protection of papacy rather than episcopal jurisdiction.
-In 1475, Franciscan Pope Sixtus IV, a lover of art and scholarship who was known for restoring Roman buildings and structures took on a large project at San Cosimato, adding a new church, campanile, cortile (courtyard), and well.
-He also would send money to the nuns whenever they sent him figs or peaches from their property.
-Sixtus’ fondness for San Cosimato might have due to his Franciscanism and his interest in developing the area of Trastevere.
-Sixtus’ sister, Franchetta, might have also been a patron of San Cosimato suggested by her request to be buried there.
+In 1439 Pope Eugenius IV issued a bull that brought all Clarissan convents under protection of the papacy rather than episcopal jurisdiction.
+In 1475, Franciscan Pope Sixtus IV, a lover of art and scholarship who was known for restoring Roman buildings, took on a large project at San Cosimato.
+He added a new church, campanile, cortile (courtyard), and sent money to the nuns whenever they sent him figs or peaches from their property.
+Sixtus’ fondness for San Cosimato might have been due to his Franciscan beliefs and his interest in developing this part of Trastevere.
+Sixtus’ sister, Franchetta, might have also been a patron of San Cosimato, as her request to be buried there may signify.

 Popes after Sixtus IV also patronized San Cosimato.
-In 1492 right before his death Pope Innocent VIII wanted to send two nieces to be educated in good manners at the convent.
-After Pope Innocent VIII, Pope Alexander VI created subsidies of foodstuffs for convents and his mistress, Vannozza Catanei might have also been a patron, suggested by a portrait of her with other benefactors.
-In the 15th and 16th century, Popes employed a “patriarchal munificence” in their patronage of San Cosimato, where they provided building works, female patrons, long term subsidy programs, and waived taxes.
-What Lowe calls ”gendered helplessness” allowed for mutual gains– Popes were able to boost their reputation and nuns received practical help and monetary aid.
+In 1492, right before his death, Pope Innocent VIII wanted to send two of his nieces to be educated in good manners at the convent.
+After Pope Innocent VIII, Pope Alexander VI created subsidies of foodstuffs for convents.
+His mistress, Vannozza Catanei, might have also been a patron, suggested by her inclusion in a portrait with other benefactors.
+In the 15th and 16th century, popes employed a patriarchal kind of patronage at San Cosimato, where they provided building works, female patrons, long term subsidy programs, and waived taxes.
+The popes and nuns enjoyed mutual gains– popes were able to bolster their reputations and nuns received practical help and monetary aid.

 Creator